e saw it before he heard it. And he heard it before he felt it.

 Sink holes allowed whole vehicles laden with occupants to fall in and be covered over as the dirt, concrete, asphalt and demolished buildings slid into the pit on top of them.
 Within ten seconds, which seemed like an eternity, the entire town had been reduced to little more than rubble.

-Randal was trying to get his camera into position and the video turned on, but due to the violent wrenches of earth rolling toward him like ribbons, he was unable to do anything.
-He struggled on the ground for the entirety of the quake watching the entire scene as if in slow motion.
+Randal was trying to get his camera into position and the video turned on, but due to the violent wrenching of earth rolling toward him like ribbons but he was unable to do much of anything - much less take a viable video.
+Finally making it onto his knees for the last parts of the quake videoing the entire scene as if in slow motion.
+The short video would be sickening to watch simply because of the swaying back and forth.
+It was impossible to hold still.

-Suddenly a large explosion shattered the waning sounds of the earthquake as electrical sparks ignited several natural gas leaks escaping their thick walled pipe screaming like a tornado.
-What was left of the buildings after they'd crashed to the ground was beginning to roar from the inferno as they caught fire which quickly spread like water spilled on the ground.
+Suddenly a large explosion shattered the waning sounds of the earthquake as electrical sparks ignited several high pressure natural gas leaks escaping their thick walled pipe in voluminous amounts screaming like a tornado.
+What was left of the buildings after they'd crashed to the ground was beginning to roar like an inferno as they caught fire which quickly spread like water spilled on the ground.

 Emergency centers, Police Stations and hospitals all had their own problems.
 Buildings which had crashed down around the emergency vehicles had to be cleared before they could respond.
 They had to rescue themselves before they could rescue others!